percona/k8spsmdb-docs/docs/ldap.md

 ```
 ## LDAP overlay

-A few words about the LDAP overlay feature and its potential influence on our setup.
-Here we propose a decision on how the user privileges (role) are to be looked up in the first place: the participation in a particular user group makes certain privileges available for the user.
-Technically speaking, `Group DN` will be matched through MongoDB roles list and, if found, MongoDB authorizes role usage by the user logged in.
+You can get user privileges (MongoDB role) from the LDAP tree in several ways.
+Technically, `Group DN` should be matched through the MongoDB roles list and, if
+found, MongoDB will authorize role usage by the user logged in.

-In order to get such a Group DN from LDAP server as a simple User attribute we may rely on the `memberOf` entity field.
+The way to get such a Group DN from LDAP server as a simple User attribute
+proposed here is relying on the `memberOf` entity field.

 Basically it’s a product of the *overlay functionality*.
+Particular setup may
-Its particular setup may vary depending on LDAP server internals.
-In our case, there are a few ldif files, applied during the server startup, to make the `memberOf` available.
-The essential attributes for creating the reference between the user and the group are `objectClass: groupOfUniqueNames` and `uniqueMember` attributes of the group object.
+vary depending on the LDAP server internals.
+Particularly, a number of LDIF
+files can be applied during the server startup, to make the `memberOf` available.
+In the following example the essential attributes for creating the reference
+between the user and the group are `objectClass: groupOfUniqueNames`, and
+`uniqueMember` attributes of the group object.

-It may not be true for your case though since the overlay may be ordered to use different `objectClass` for the group object alongside with the `uniqueMember` alternatives.
+It may not be true for every LDAP server though, since the overlay may be
+ordered to use different `objectClass` for the group object alongside with the
-You have to figure it out and here is one possible way how:
+`uniqueMember` alternatives.

+Here is the way to figure it out:

 ```bash
 $ ldapsearch -Y EXTERNAL -H ldapi:/// -b "cn=config" '(objectClass=*)' dn -LLL | grep -i memberof